rtgodwin/rtgodwin.github.io/dnd/session4.md

 - Hydrathistle.
 - Fence goods at 11 pm.

+# Travelling

+- Everytime you travel through the city during the day, roll 1d6 for each ward you pass through (max 1 event).
+On a 6, a random encounter occurs.

 # Day 1
 Spend the evening leveling up.
-- For some inexplicable reason, Doomhilda finds herself drawn to a nearby swamp just outside the city.
+- Doomhilda finds herself inexplicably drawn to a nearby swamp just outside the city.
+- Where do you want to sleep?
+- Any small jobs you want to do?

 # Day 2